equinor/ert/docs/rst/manual/reference/forward_models.rst

     ARGLIST     <FROM> <TO>

 The :code:`CAREFUL_COPY_FILE` job will copy a file if the target :code:`<TO>` does not already exist.
+This job superseded an older version called :code:`CAREFULL_COPY` and should be used instead.
 If the :code:`<TO>` argument has a directory component, that directory will be created, i.e. with the :code:`FORWARD_MODEL`:

 .. code-block:: bash